microsoft/vscode-remote-try-java/README.md

    - Make a spelling mistake and notice it is detected.
 The [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) extension was automatically installed because it is referenced in `.devcontainer/devcontainer.json`.
    - Also notice that the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is installed.
 The `mcr.microsoft.com/devcontainers/java` image includes the JDK and Dev Container settings and metadata like extensions are automatically picked up from [image labels](https://containers.dev/implementors/reference/#labels).

-   - Notice that the Java extension pack is already installed in the container since the `.devcontainer/devcontainer.json` lists `"vscjava.vscode-java-pack"` as an extension to install automatically when the container is created.

 2. **Terminal:** Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>\`</kbd> and type `uname` and other Linux commands from the terminal window.

 3. **Build, Run, and Debug:**